 Then, each player places their cards out in front of them, so they can easily see what they have.

 One person goes first.
-They select one of their cards, and puts it into the middle of the table.
+They select one of their cards and put it into the middle of the table.
 Then, they start the group story.
 They might start with something like, “Once upon a time, there was a magical island where a fairy lived.”

 The next person then selects a card of their own.
 They play it to the middle of the table, next to the first card.
 Then, they continue the story.
 They connect what was already happening to their new card.